 I wish I could say I thought of this myself, but I didn’t.
 My aunt gifted me some felt hangers for Christmas to replace my plastic hangers, because she insisted that they helped save space in my closet.
 Turns out, she was right.

 At that point, I figured that keeping my closet organized would only help going forward.
-Not only have I since swapped out all my hangers, but I decided to get a shoe rack and even bought two bins from Target for stowing away my seasonal items.
-Think about what small tweaks would make your wardrobe more manageable and easier to sift through, and go invest in those pieces.
+Not only have I since swapped out all my hangers, but I decided to get a shoe rack and even bought two Target bins for stowing away my seasonal items.
+Think about what small tweaks would make your wardrobe more manageable and easier to sift through, and go invest in those items.

 3. Get out there and SHOP.

 The prospect of shopping either makes you want to jump for joy, or crawl under a rock.
-For most, there really is no in-between.
-So if you love it, great!
+If you’re one of those who love to do it, that’s great!

-And if you don’t know where to start, that’s okay too.
-I never liked shopping, until I figured out which stores offered me the styles and deals that I wanted.
-And I’m not exactly easy: I don’t spend more than $12 on tops or $20 on pants, unless they’re phenomenal.
+And if you don’t know where to start, that’s understandable.
+I never liked shopping because it took too much time, until I learned which stores offered me the styles and deals that I wanted.
+And I’m not exactly easy: I don’t like to spend more than $12 on tops or $30 on pants, unless they’re phenomenal.

 Shopping is now bearable for me, because I’ve learned to focus on these 4 areas: